programminghistorian/ph-submissions/lessons/beginners-guide-to-twitter-data.md

 All of these processes will probably include some light data work to format this dataset into one legible for your platform of choice (R, Python, Arc/QGIS, Gephi/Cytoscape/Palladio are some popular ones, many of which are covered in other Programming Historian lessons), but regardless of where you go from here, you have a pretty robust dataset that can be used for a variety of academic pursuits.

-{% include figure.html filename="trump-tweets-viz.png" caption="With a very similar dataset (this had more granular sentiment information, I was able to quickly (15 minutes) make a data sketch of the relationship between the sentiment of Trump's tweets and their popularity.
-The outsized bubble in the top right is the 'short and fat' tweet aimed at Kim Jong-Un. %}